robisim74/qwik-speak/docs/quick-start.md

 import type { RequestHandler } from '@builder.io/qwik-city';
 import { config } from '../speak-config';

+/**
+ * This middleware function must only contain the logic to set the locale,
+ * because it is invoked on every request to the server.
-export const onRequest: RequestHandler = ({ request, locale }) => {
+ * Avoid redirecting or throwing errors here, and prefer layouts or pages */ export const onRequest: RequestHandler = ({ request, locale }) => {
   const acceptLanguage = request.headers?.get('accept-language');